JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7948 days**.

-And here is a just a random fact -  **The Lion King is the top grossing Disney movie of all-time with domestic gross intake of $312 million**.
+And here is a just a random fact -  **The greatest snowfall ever in a single storm was 189 inches at the Mount Shasta Ski Bowl in February, 1959.**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)